LucaPrevi0o/JVC/README.md

 * Once the JVM installation is complete, you can download the latest version for the JVC project.
 The `.zip` package should contain [_this_](./README.md) file, the [license](./LICENSE), the [folder](./jvc/) containing all the `.class` dependencies, and the [*main*](./Main.class) class.
 Download and extract the project in your device.

-* Open the terminal in the folder you extracted the project, and
+* Open the terminal in the folder you extracted the project, and type this command to run the VHDL simulation:<br>
+`java Main <filename>`